-Tamarind chicken recipe – This succulent tangy chicken marinaded with a Caribbean style tamarind sauce and chargrilled to lock in the flavour.
+This succulent tangy, tart finger licking Tamarind Chicken marinaded with a Caribbean style tamarind sauce and chargrilled to lock in the flavour make this recipe in the oven, on a BBQ or on the grill.

 I think it’s time to make another Caribbean style recipe, don’t you think?
 It’s been a while since I did one and as my faithful readers already know I tend to take a great deal of time preparing healthy versions of Island style recipes.